Circuit-killer/fpga-usbhid-host/README.md

 watch lower 4 LEDs.

-In a second, machine states should advance from 0d=0000b to the final state 13d=0010b for this example.
-If it stops halfway and final state is not reached, joystick won't work so try to disable or change some packet being send before that.
+In a second, machine states should advance from 0d=0000b to the final state 2d=0010b for "usb_enum_saitek_minimal_pack.vhd" example.
+If it stops halfway and final state is not reached, joystick surely won't work so try to disable or change some packet being send before that.

 When final state is reached, pressing joystick buttons should blink some lights in upper 4 LED bits.
 Check that pressing of the buttons